-This population is restricted to North Head, which has an area of 385 ha, of which there will be no change due to the proposed development.
+This population is restricted to North Head, which has an area of 385 ha, of which there will be an increase due to the proposed development.
 The proposal is not likely to have a significant negative effect on the life cycle of this population such that the viability of the population is compromised and placed at risk of extinction.

-- (b) in the case of an endangered ecological community or critically endangered ecological community, whether the proposed development or activity: - (i) is likely to have an adverse effect on the extent of the ecological community such that its local occurrence is likely to be placed at risk of extinction, or - (ii) is likely to substantially and adversely modify the composition of the ecological community such that its local occurrence is likely to be placed at risk of extinction,
+(b) in the case of an endangered ecological community or critically endangered ecological community, whether the proposed development or activity:

+(i) is likely to have an adverse effect on the extent of the ecological community such that its local occurrence is likely to be placed at risk of extinction, or

+(ii) is likely to modify the composition of the ecological community substantially and adversely such that its local occurrence is likely to be placed at risk of extinction,

-The Long-nosed Bandicoot Population at North Head is listed as a threatened population and not an Endangered or Critically Endangered Ecological Community; therefore, this question is not applicable.
+This question is not applicable as the Long-nosed Bandicoot Population at North Head is listed as a threatened population and not an Endangered or Critically Endangered Ecological Community.

-- (c) in relation to the habitat of a threatened species, population, or ecological community: - i) the extent to which habitat is likely to be removed or modified as a result of the action proposed, and
+(c) in relation to the habitat of a threatened species, population, or ecological community: (i) the extent to which habitat is likely to be removed or modified as a result of the action proposed, and